 If you are a responsible passenger in a car, you will be wearing a seatbelt.
 Seatbelts save lives; however, they can cause chest injury from the impact.

 This could mean that your breathing gets restricted, or your ribs could get broken.
 Now, these types of chest injuries can also occur just from the major impact of getting hit from the side.
 No matter the cause, you have a personal injury case if you were injured during the accident.

 Determining Liability in a T-Bone Accident

-If you are worried about who was at fault in your accident, contact an attorney.
+Contact an attorney if you are worried about who was at fault in your accident.
 We will be able to walk you through all of the factors in your case to explain the concept of liability.

 Get the Help You Deserve for Your Maryland T-Bone Accident

-If you have been injured in a side impact accident do not worry, a Baltimore car accident attorney can help.
-At Rice, Murtha & Psoras, we care about you and want to help you recover as much as possible for your injuries.
+If you have been injured in a side-impact accident, do not worry.
+A Baltimore car accident attorney can help.
+At Rice, Murtha & Psoras, we care about you and want to help you recover as much as possible from your injuries.